 The next step in choosing the right HVAC thermostat is to determine which features you desire.
 For example, you can select a programmable digital HVAC thermostat that gives you the flexibility to program temperature settings for different days of the week.

 Once you have narrowed down the type of thermostat as well as the features you want, then you can start comparing models from different brands.
 You can also compare prices and read customers' reviews to help you choose the best one that suits your needs.

 Why you should choose a programmable digital thermostat

 Digital and programmable HVAC thermostat units are slowly phasing out manual and analog thermostats.
 These days, most thermostats come with state-of-the-art touchscreen displays, wireless connectivity, smartphone compatibility, and so on.
 The prevalence of new HVAC thermostat technology happened for a good reason.
 The Department of Energy found that using a digital thermostat can save you as much as 10% each year on energy bills.

 When you have the option to program your thermostat, it only operates at optimum capacity when needed.
 While anyone can argue that you just as quickly turn down or turn off a manual thermostat, there is always the factor of delay or the chance of forgetting to do it.
 If you live a busy life, a programmable digital thermostat can genuinely help increase your savings.

 How to maximize energy savings with a programmable digital thermostat

-It is true that you can save money by using a programmable thermostat.
+It is true that you can save money by using a programmable one.
 However, it is still essential to know the proper use of such a device so that you can maximize the savings on your energy bills.
-Here are some tips to using a programmable HVAC thermostat.
+Here are some tips for using a programmable HVAC thermostat.

 In addition to all of these tips, proper HVAC maintenance is also vital in saving energy.
 Regardless of how advanced your thermostat is, if you don’t regularly have your HVAC system cleaned and maintained, you won’t see much difference in your energy bills.